Beta Site: This is a new site which is still under development. We welcome your feedback, which will help improve it.

 The centres increase the capacity, safety and speed of early-phase cancer research in England, improving the success rates in developing new treatments for patients and ensuring that the UK remains at the forefront of international efforts to develop and test new treatments for cancer.

-The ECMC Network comprises 18 adult centres and 11 paediatric locations distributed through Scotland, England, Northern Ireland, and Wales.
+The ECMC Network comprises 18 adult centres and 11 paediatric centres distributed through Scotland, England, Northern Ireland, and Wales.
 The centres are associated with universities with capabilities in cancer research, and are linked to local NHS hospitals.

 We now have a strong, functional network for early-phase clinical trial activity in the UK.
 We have worked hard to make the UK an attractive site for early phase clinical trials in childhood cancer, and the success of this is borne out by the excellent relationships that have been established with a number of drug companies